dralshehri/hijridate/CONTRIBUTING.rst

 #.
 Push your feature branch to (your fork of) the Hijri Converter repository
    on GitHub (you can follow the instructions
    `here <https://help.github.com/en/articles/pushing-to-a-remote/>`__).
 #.
-Create the pull request, e.g. following the instructions
+Create the pull request (follow the instructions
    `here <https://help.github.com/articles/creating-a-pull-request/>`__.

 In case you feel like you've made a valuable contribution, but you don't know